 Do you think this distinctly Northern Hemisphere style has a place in Super Rugby?
 Let us know your thoughts.

-Author: Henry Stokes
+Author: The 1014 Rugby and Henry Stokes